Open-Systems-Pharmacology/docs/part-2/installation-update.md

 {% endhint %}

 {% hint style="info" %}
 The modular structure of the Open Systems Pharmacology Suite is explained in [Modules, Philosophy, and Building Blocks](modules-philsophy-building-blocks.md).
 Both PK-Sim® and MoBi® can be installed stand-alone.
-However, to obtain full modeling and simulation capabilities, we recommend that both programs are installed.
+However, to obtain full modeling and simulation capabilities, we recommend installing both programs.
 {% endhint %}

 To install the Open Systems Pharmacology Suite core components: